juleigha/BoomRandom/README.md

 # BoomRandom.com

-Author of the comic Boom Random wanted a lightweight, fast loading page to serve high quality jpegs...
+Author of the comic wanted a lightweight, fast loading page to serve high quality jpegs...
 Here it is.